 Public service announcement:

 This is not from the farmer, but I think it needs to be said.
 Almost every time I have cycled up Jonaskop I have encountered one or two cars on the mountain.
 I assume they are people who work on the Sentech tower at the top.
 The road is extremely narrow, rough and has an endless amount of blind corners.
-Please take it easy on the descend.
+Please take it easy on the descent.

 The road is so narrow that if you do happen to encounter a car you will either have to go off the road or move as far to the side as possible so that it can squeeze past.
 If you are going too fast on the downhill and you encounter a car you did not see coming, it is going to end very very badly for you.
 I also do not imagine the farmer will be as accommodating to cyclists in the future if one dies on his property.